hlisdero/netcrab/README.md

 ## Petri Net implementation

 The main implementation is found in `net.rs`.
 It uses two `HashMap` to store the places and transitions.
-References to places and transitions are `PlaceRef` and `TransitionRef` respectively.
+References to places and transitions are named `PlaceRef` and `TransitionRef` respectively.
 These types are a wrapper around `String`.
 Places and transitions are labelled with `String`.
 These must be unique in the net.

 References to the places and transitions are returned when adding them to the net.
-These references can latter be used to add arcs and to access the markings.
+These references can later be used to add arcs and to access the markings.

 _Note: References can be cloned.
 One may have as many references to a node or transition as desired._